muter-mutation-testing/muter/README.md

 ### From the command line

-Once you've created your configuration file, simply run `muter` in your terminal from any directory of the project you're mutation testing.
+Once you've created your configuration file, run `muter` in your terminal from any directory of the project you're mutation testing.
 Muter will take it from there.

 **Available Subcommands**

 ```
 help        Display general or subcommand-specific help
 init        Creates the configuration file that Muter uses
 run         Performs mutation testing for the Swift project contained within the current directory
+operator    Describes a given mutation operator
 ```
 Muter defaults to run when you don't specify any subcommands

 **Available Flags**

 ```
 --files-to-mutate       Only mutate a given list of source code files (Supports glob expressions like Sources/**/*.swift)
+--skip-coverage         Skips the step in which Muter runs your project in order to filter out files without coverage.
+-o, --output <output>   Output file for the report to be saved.
+--operators <operators> The list of mutant operators to be used: RelationalOperatorReplacement, RemoveSideEffects, ChangeLogicalConnector, SwapTernary
+--skip-update-check     Skips the step in which Muter checks for newer versions.
 ```

 **Available Report Formats**